andeart/JsonButler/README.md

 ```

 ## Installation and Usage

+`butler.exe` for standalone CLI functionality.<br />
+`JsonButler.dll` for library usability with other projects.<br />

 Recommended: Install the package via NuGet console.
 ```powershell
 Install-Package Andeart.JsonButler
 ```
 The CLI tool is included in the `cli` directory in the nuget package.

-Optionally, you can instead download [the latest release](https://github.com/andeart/JsonButler/releases/latest) from the Github Releases tab.
+Optionally, you can instead download from [the Github Releases page](https://github.com/andeart/JsonButler/releases/latest), which contains both files.

 ## Feedback and Contribution
 Please feel free to send in a Pull Request, or drop me an email.
 Cheers!

 ---